tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When an attacker misses you with an odd roll, you inflict 5 ongoing fire damage on that enemy (champion: 10 ongoing; epic: 15 ongoing).

 **Quirk:** Always uncomfortably chilly, even in the hottest conditions.

 ---

+#### Half-Cape of Evasion

+_Recharge 6+:_ This half-cape of heavy cloth works like a shield, both in terms of defensive fighting (you can use it to block light weapons or engulf and parry heavier attacks) and magic (its default bonus increases your maximum hit points).
+You can activate it when an enemy moves to attack you, or when you’re intercepted while moving.

+If a foe moves to attack you, then if the attack misses, you pop free automatically and don’t suffer the miss damage, if any.

+If you got intercepted while moving, then if you make an attack on the foe and hit, then you pop free and can finish your move action as if your enemy never got in your way.

+**Quirk:** Taunts and mocks foes, especially minotaurs.

+---